 Layer in Context:

 “Body Sculpture Olympics” can be adapted as a Drama activity linked to most any content at all.
-Simply create a list of characters, situations or objects that are related to a familiar topic.
+Simply create a list of characters, situations, or objects that are related to a familiar topic.
+Or better yet, let the students create the lists.

 7. The Expert